eismint/ame294final/README.md

-# Ame294final
+# Ame 294 final
-Final project.
+Final project for AME 294 - Programming for Web.
 Use a premade theme and heavily customize the theme.